passwordgloo/Typora-foresee-theme/Readme.md

 ## Thanks

-This idea is inspired by [typora-dyzj-theme](https://github.com/muggledy/typora-dyzj-theme)
+Selected textstyle is inspired by [typora-dyzj-theme](https://github.com/muggledy/typora-dyzj-theme)

 ## How to use